evandrocoan/OverrideUnpackedPackages/README.md

     add_files_to_copy_list()

 def add_files_to_copy_list():
-    target_directory = os.path.join( CURRENT_DIRECTORY, "amxmodx" )
-    add_folder_to_processing_queue( target_directory, 100 )
+    add_folder_to_processing_queue( CURRENT_DIRECTORY, "amxmodx", 100 )
 ```

-This also works when the package is inside a `.sublime-package` file.
-This is automatically detected
+This some code also works when the package is inside a `.sublime-package` file.
+This is
-by `OverrideUnpackedPackages` when the `CURRENT_DIRECTORY` is set to the folder `.sublime-package`.
+automatically detected by `OverrideUnpackedPackages` when the `CURRENT_DIRECTORY` is set to the
+folder `.sublime-package`.
 Therefore the file is unzipped, instead of just copied.

 ## License